fauzanalghifary/revou-batch-3/fauzan/w4/assignmentt-feedback.md

 - In the documentation, images are not rendering 😥
 - The grid usage is still incorrect ❌
-- Folder structure could be more organized.
+- Folder structure can be more organized.

 ## Haikal Bintang